 This defines three design variables named d1, d2 and d3.
-For every variable name e.g. $\times 1$ a corresponding variable $\times 1$ has to exist in the input file.
+For every variable name e.g. x1 a corresponding variable with underscores x1 has to exist in the template input file, see also the example input file.

 Bounds for design variables should always be given.